 “I don’t think that’s a good idea,” the sheriff replied, shaking his head.

 “That would solve everything,” Olive said.
-“The children would be back in their own home and we could get to know each other and in time I could convince them to move back to my home in Philadelphia.”
+“The children would be back in their own home, and we could get to know each other.
+In time I could convince them to move back to my home in Philadelphia.”

 “Before you talk to John and Mary, I think you should go see you brother’s place,” Mr. Butler said.

 “Yes, I suppose you’re right.
 I may have to go back to town for supplies.
 Sheriff, can I trouble you?”
 Olive asked.

 “Sorry, no, Miss Wilkins.
 Got to get going,” the sheriff said with a shake of his head.

 Olive looked to Mr. Butler, and he turned and went into the house.
 When he came out, he motioned her to follow, and they walked to the barn.

 “What are we doing, Mr. Butler?”
 Olive asked.